noahwgriffith/noerjp/content/posts/start-here.md

 Friends have asked me how to learn a language.
 Hi Kyle.
 Hi Jack.
 I wanted to put a concise explanation online so people can read it.
 This method is geared towards getting a high level of fluency in the language.
 If you want to order a meal on your next trip to Barcelona, this is overkill.
 If you want to read comics, make friends, and watch TV, keep reading.

 # What does it mean to learn a language?
 Learning a language and acquiring it are different.
 Learning it is what you are accustomed to doing in school.
 This involves rote memorization and the useage of grammar rules.
 Acquiring a language is what you did to learn your native language.
 It's the reason I am able to write this article right now without my brain exploding.
 Your goal is to replicate this process.
-You want to be able to use the language you've heard/read without thinking to hard about it.
+You want to be able to use the language you've heard/read without thinking too hard about it.

 # Why does it matter?
 Because if you get stuck using textbooks and classrooms to learn, you will never reach your goal.